romaninsh/vantage-web/content/patterns/dataset.md

 The example will skip no rows, potentially there could be empty row entirely.

+## Further reading

+To learn more about DataSets - go over documentation of `vantage-dataset` crate:

+- All DataSet / ValueSet traits
+- Implementing DataSet and related traits under Vantages idempotency rules
+- List of DataSet mocks and implementation in Vantage

 # Type System

 Vantage assumes that each persistence will use a slightly different type structure.
 With CSV we only